Ayobanks/PRODIGY_CS_05/README.md

 python "Packet sniffer.py"
 ⚠️ Run your terminal as Administrator if you’re on Windows.
 Scapy needs permission to sniff packets.

+✨ Features
+- Filters only IP packets.

+- Identifies protocols: TCP, UDP, ICMP.

+- Decodes and saves payloads to a readable .txt file.

+- Saves full packet data to a .pcap file after capture (e.g. when stopped or on count complete).

+📁 Output Files
+- packets_payload.txt → Human-readable payload data (decoded UTF-8 where possible).

+- captured_packets.pcap → Raw packet capture for Wireshark or advanced analysis.

 💡 Notes
 You can modify the filter="ip" to capture other protocols like "tcp" or "icmp".